Social Security Act 2018

 1. This section applies to a person (P) if P has a first failure, and either—

-2. P does meet the eligibility requirements in sections 236A(1)(b) and 236B(1)(b), and MSD does not impose a non-financial sanction for P’s first failure.
+2. P is eligible for a non-financial sanction because P meets the eligibility requirements in all or any of the provisions specified in paragraph (a)(i) to (iv), and MSD does not impose a non-financial sanction for P’s first failure.

 1. If this section applies to P, MSD must, for the first failure of P, reduce the rate of P’s main benefit by half until P recomplies.

-2. If the rate of P’s main benefit is reduced by half under this section, MSD must not, for the first failure of P, do the following:
+2. If the rate of P’s main benefit is reduced by half under this section, MSD must not, for the first failure of P, impose a non-financial sanction.

 1. MSD cancels P’s main benefit under section 233A.